BN52Project/EncodingConverter/README.md

 EncodingConverter
 =================

-A tool for converting documents between Unicode and legacy ASCII based encoding
+A set of libraries and a tool for converting documents between Unicode and legacy ASCII based encoding.